 Incomplete applications will not be considered.
-All prerequisite conditions must be met at the time the application is submitted.
+All prerequisite conditions must be met at the time the application is submitted unless approved by the Associate Dean of Nursing and Allied Health.

-All VN applicants must test above or complete English 100 or ENG 101 and Math 095 and have a GPA above 2.0.
+All VN applicants must test above or complete English 100 or ENG 101 and Math 095 and have a GPA above 2.5.